(12/10/02)

 Bruce : Design and create to be productive

-Lisa- : I see that- as well as a prejudice against those who do use pre-made items
+Lisa- : I see that- as well as a prejudice against those who do use pre-made

 Bruce : There will always be those biases in our culture.